St Mary's Stadium

 There are not many pubs located close to the stadium, so the choice for away fans is limited.
 One exception around a ten minute walk away from St Mary’s is Browns pub on Millbank Street.
 This pub which also has Sky Sports normally has a mixture of home and away fans in attendance.
 Just a couple of minutes walk away from Browns on William Street, is the Tap It Brewery.
 Housed in an industrial unit, the brewery is open for games and offers a selection of craft beers.
 Nic Hallam a visiting Wolverhampton Wanderers informs me; ‘In the Ocean Village, we found “The Admiral Sir Lucius Curtis” public house.
 This large establishment had an excellent choice of beers, friendly bar staff and a convivial mix of both home and away fans’.

 Most fans seem to end up in the city centre before the game, where there are plenty of pubs to choose from.
-Paul Hunt a visiting Bristol City fan adds; 'On our last visit the Standing Order Wetherspoons outlet was for home fans only, with bouncers on the door.
+Paul Hunt a visiting Bristol City fan adds; ‘On our last visit the Standing Order Wetherspoons outlet was for home fans only, with bouncers on the door.
 We ended up in Yates Wine Lodge in the central shopping area.
-There were also a lot of away fans in the Slug & Lettuce next door'.
+There were also a lot of away fans in the Slug & Lettuce next door’.
 Away fans should avoid pubs along St Marys Street such as the Kingsland Tavern, Joiners and Isobar.
 Please remember though that if you do drink in the centre, that the stadium is a good twenty minute walk away.
-Otherwise, alcohol is served within the ground at a cost of around £4.20 a pint.
+Otherwise, alcohol is served within the ground.

 If you like your real ale then around a 20 minute walk away from St Mary’s on Onslow Road (located north of the ground, in the opposite direction) is the Rockstone pub, which has up to seven real ales.
 It also known for its large gourmet burgers!
 A five minute walk from the Rockstone is the Guide Dog pub on Earl’s Road which has up to 11 real ales on tap.
 Both these pubs are listed in the CAMRA Good Beer Guide.